agraef/midizap/README.md

 Rules similar to the ones above may be useful if your MIDI keyboard doesn't have a hold pedal or pitch bend wheel, as they let you set aside some keys to emulate those functions.

 Let's now have a look at data mode.
-There are two additional flags `=` and `~` for data translations which are most useful with MIDI translations, which is why we deferred their discussion until now.
+There are two additional flags `=` and `~` for data translations which are most useful with MIDI output, which is why we deferred their discussion until now.
 In pure MIDI translations not involving any key or mouse output, the increment and decrement sequences are usually identical, in which case the `=` suffix can be used to indicate that the output is to be used for *both* increments and decrements.
 For instance, to map the modulation wheel (`CC1`) to the volume controller (`CC7`):

 ~~~
 CC1= CC7